Israelite Circle of Santiago

-Comunidad Israelita de Santiago is a Jewish communal organization in Santiago, Chile.
+The Israelite Circle of Santiago (Círculo Israelita de Santiago; CIS) is a Jewish communal organization in Santiago, Chile.
 The organization is associated with the traditions of Masorati Judaism and the Latin-American Rabbinical Seminary in Buenos Aires, Argentina.

 Programs

 The scope of the organization is very broad, providing religious, educational, social, cultural, welfare and support services to the Jewish community of Chile.
 The organization includes a membership of over 850 families and is one of the most significant Jewish institutions in Chile.
 The organization's programs and activities include: